jpco/tinsh/README.md

     - `->+` appends to a file.

 ### Todo (in no particular order)
-CURRENT: memory leak & errors on subshells!
+CURRENT: memory errors on subshells!
  - e.g., try 'echo `foo`'

 ##### Interactive